 Sparta Community Food Pantry

 The Sophia Community Supports the Food Pantry with both a monthly monetary contribution and the contribution of food items brought by Community members.

-The Food Pantry is open Mondays and Fridays: 9am-12pm; Wednesdays 9am-12pm and 1:30-4pm.
+To iew the hours of operation, please visit the Food Pantry’s website.
 The most common food needs are peanut butter, breakfast cereal, oatmeal, soup, protein items, and desserts.
 Volunteers are needed for sorting foods on a seasonal basis.
 (Some heaving lifting is required.)

 Refugee Assistance Morris Partners

 Refugee Assistance Morris Partners (RAMP) seeks to assist families currently held in Middle Eastern refugee camps to transition to productive lives of dignity, safety, and hope in the Morris County area of New Jersey.

 As needs and emergency actions become appropriate, the Sophia Community offers its prayers and also joins people around the world in contributing to disaster relief.
 After the Earthquake in Haiti, the decision was made to contribute to both Catholic Relief Services and Doctors Without Borders.
 The earthquake, tsunami, and nuclear crisis in Japan, elicited a similar response.